inakizamores/MenuFacil/README.md

 Welcome to MenuFácil - the easy-to-use digital menu management system for restaurants.

-## Recent Updates (June 24, 2024)
+## Recent Updates (March 24, 2025)

-We've made significant improvements to the project:
+We've made significant improvements to the project and completed the first production deployment:

-- **Vercel Deployment**: Fixed client-reference-manifest errors by implementing comprehensive route mapping and middleware improvements
-- **QR Code System**: Enhanced the QR code export system with multiple formats (PNG, SVG, PDF, ZIP) and batch generation capabilities
-- **Menu Publishing**: Implemented a complete publishing workflow with toggle UI and visual feedback
-- **Form Validation**: Created a robust form validation system with reusable components and performance optimization
-- **Code Quality**: Fixed ESLint issues and improved TypeScript implementation across the codebase
+- **Production Deployment**: Successfully deployed to Vercel with all core functionality working
+- **Supabase Integration**: Configured database and authentication with Supabase
+- **Test Environment**: Set up test user accounts and simulated data for evaluation
+- **Documentation**: Added comprehensive deployment documentation and testing guides

 For comprehensive details about the project and development progress, see:
 - [DEVELOPMENT_PROGRESS.md](./DEVELOPMENT_PROGRESS.md) - Complete project documentation and current status